Antzed/INFO-371-image-categorization/findings.md

         └── validate
 ```

-I then run a few commands to get a sense of what the data look like.
+Then we run a few commands to get a sense of what the data look like.
 This is the number from both the training data and the validation data.
 ```
 find . -type f -name "*_EN-*" | wc -l
 find . -type f -name "*_DA-*" | wc -l